neonephos/neonephos_website/src/docs/events/2025_10_29_Linux_Foundation_Europe_Roadshow.md

 # NeoNephos at the LFEU Roadshow in Ghent

 Engage with and learn about NeoNephos by participating in our sessions at the upcoming [Linux Foundation Europe Roadshow in Ghent](https://events.linuxfoundation.org/lf-europe-roadshow-regulation/).
+The exact schedule is to be announced.

 👉 Don't miss out by securing your ticket [here](https://events.linuxfoundation.org/lf-europe-roadshow-regulation/register/)!